jackey8616/PyFun-Backend/CONTRIBUTING.md

     await test_cli.close()
 ```

-Of course, If you want add more test to check your lesson is healthy, Just do it.
+You are welcome to add more tests to ensure your lesson performs correctly.
-Remember that make sure every sociate test should be in the same test file.
+Remember to make sure every sociate test is in the same test file.
-and every function should with `async`, `test_` prefix and only `test_cli` argument.
+Also ensure that every function should begin with the `async`, `test_` prefix and only include the `test_cli` argument.

 For example:
 ```python